garden-io/garden/docs/k8s-plugins/actions/README.md

 Choose this action type for Test and Run actions if you already have Kubernetes manifests and want to run the test/run command in an already deployed Kubernetes Pod.
-This is faster than (potentially) waiting for an image build and for a new Pod being created and is a good choice for e.g. running tests during inner loop development.
+This is faster than (potentially) waiting for an image build and for a new Pod being created and is a good choice for e.g. running tests while iterating during development.

 [See here](./run-test/kubernetes-exec.md) for how to configure it.